alaa-aleryani/Final_Project/README.md

 ## Overview
 The purpose of this project is to:
   - **Understand Regional Market** and **Enhance Personalization:** By analyzing past purchase history,  understand the unique characteristics, preferences, and behaviors of customers in different geographic areas.
-  - **Identify Growth Opportunities:** identify trends and patterns in sales performance, and market demand.
+  - **Identify Growth Opportunities:** identifying trends and patterns in sales performance, and market demand.
   - **Understanding Seasonal Influences:** understand how seasonal factors, and local events impact consumer behavior and purchasing patterns in different regions.

 > **Note:**